danwing/settle-charter/charter.md

 # Coordination

-The working group will coordinate as necessary with W3C, GSMA, CSA, among others.
+The working group will coordinate as necessary with W3C, GSMA, CSA, CA/Browser Forum among others.

 # Milestones